Frequently Asked Questions (FAQs)

 How do I find out who my adviser is?

-Your department will assign you an adviser.
-If you have not been assigned an adviser, you should contact your department directly.
+Your department will assign you an adviser, which you'll be able to see in your CheckMarq account.
+If you have not been assigned an adviser, you should contact the Director of Graduate Studies for your program.

 How do I register for classes?